-According to Gartner, as we move towards a greater digital reality, traditional roles and responsibilities within an enterprise are changing.
-Take the CIO as an example.
-Gartner predicts that CMOs will spend more money on IT services than CIOs in the coming years!
-CMOs have more direct relationships with customers than CIOs; they leverage various technologies to connect with users at multiple points along the sales process.
-So, it only makes sense that a CMO drives both the relationships and technologies that support the company's customers.
+As we move towards a greater digital reality, traditional roles and responsibilities at startups and small businesses are changing.
+According to Gartner, CMOs will spend more money on IT services than CIOs in the coming years.
+Since CMOs have more direct relationships with customers than CIOs, it only makes sense that CMOs drive both the relationships and technologies that support the company's customers.

-In the context of this new reality, not only the CEO but also the various department heads need to take a more holistic view of the enterprise starting with the abandonment of the long-existing mindsets that limit their focus to a myopic departmental role.
-Instead, leadership must expand their thinking beyond the familiar confines of traditional roles and responsibilities.
-Further, CEOs must encourage department heads to be influencers for a collective and cohesive enterprise-wide strategy that is based on a clear ‘line of sight’ understanding beyond their respective departments.
-The management team's efforts to reset their focus on collective goals instead of individual roles helps create a framework for effective collaboration within the organization.
+In the context of this new reality, CEOs and various department heads need to take a more holistic view of their organizational infrastructure starting with the abandonment of myopic departmental roles.
+Instead, leadership should encourage department heads to be influencers for a collective and cohesive company-wide strategy based on a clear line of sight that focuses on collective goals instead of individual roles.

-In the absence of traditional functional roles (and the affiliations that come with them), is it possible for an entire enterprise to rally around one set of goals and objectives or is that too many people trying to work in parallel?
+Ask yourself this question: In the absence of traditional roles, is it possible for an entire business to rally around one set of goals and objectives or is that too many people trying to work in parallel?

-Think about the I-35 bridge replacement project in Minnesota that Kate Vitasek and others have talked extensively about.
+Consider the I-35 bridge replacement project in Minnesota that Kate Vitasek, the driving force behind Vested, and others have talked extensively about.
 It was an incredibly complex project employing new methodologies under extremely challenging circumstances.
-Through an open-book framework for collaboration, with honest communication and well-designed performance incentives for the contractors, diverse elements came together to build the bridge on time and budget.
-In fact, the bridge opened to traffic more than three months early!
+Through an open-book framework for collaboration with honest communication and well-designed performance incentives for the contractors, diverse elements came together to bring the project to fruition on time and on budget.
+In fact, the project was completed three months early!

-In the end, it was not a matter of whether the desired outcome was achievable, but whether stakeholders had the desire and will to get it done.
-So, yes, an entire enterprise can and should rally around one set of goals and objectives, and the will to collaborate is one of the keys to their success.
+In the end, it wasn't a matter of whether the desired outcome was achievable, but whether stakeholders had the desire and will to get it done.

 With the will to collaborate there must also be a plan to communicate.

-The success of the I-35 bridge replacement project would be impossible without a definitive plan to foster open and honest communication between its stakeholders - internal and external.
+The success of the I-35 bridge replacement project would be impossible without a definitive plan to foster open and honest communication between its stakeholders—internally and externally.

-Open communication within an enterprise may seem like a given or that it should be a given.
-However, and according to a Queens University of Charlotte study, while the desire to communicate exists, 39 percent of employees surveyed worldwide indicate that their organizations do not collaborate enough.
+Open communication within a small business or large enterprise may seem like a given; however, according to a Queens University of Charlotte study, while the desire to communicate exists, 39% of employees surveyed worldwide indicated that their organizations did not collaborate enough.
 Since collaboration begins at the top, there are definite steps leaders can take to foster effective communication.

-This article from The Young Entrepreneur Council, an invite-only organization composed of the world’s most promising young entrepreneurs, provides several important steps CEOs can take to help departments “communicate issues regularly and clearly with each other.”
+This article from The Young Entrepreneur Council—an invite-only organization composed of the world’s most promising young entrepreneurs—provides several important steps CEOs can take to help departments communicate issues regularly and more clearly.

 In short, the desire to communicate without an actionable plan is an exercise in wishful thinking.
-By moving beyond the intent to communicate and putting it into practice, each partner can realize their “own” benefit in achieving the collective goal.
-And their “individual” skill sets and expertise are matched and managed more effectively through open communication.
+By moving beyond the intent to communicate and putting it into practice, each partner can realize their benefit in achieving the collective goal while their skill sets are matched and managed more effectively through open communication.

 A collaborative plan working towards a specific outcome or outcomes results in a shared benefit.
 However, this does not mean that the benefit is the same for all internal and external stakeholders.
 So you need to manage outcomes and benefits individually as well as collectively.

-Recognizing these differences and being able to act on them in a productive and mutually beneficial way is at the heart of McMaster University’s digital transformation.
-Consistently ranked as one of the world’s top 100 higher education institutions (McMaster’s most recent global ranking is 77th), the university’s AVP & CTO, Gayleen Gray, is the champion of their Digital Moments initiative.
+Recognizing these differences and being able to act on them in a productive and mutually beneficial way is at the heart of McMaster University’s (consistently ranked as one of the world’s top 100 higher education institutions) digital transformation.

-I often reflect on the words of an associate who travels the world speaking to executives as the Sensei Leader; the solution or answer to most questions is “simple, not easy.”
-Simple in that you know you need to take action, and not easy because bridging the distance between where you are today and where you want to be tomorrow requires the will to do something, a plan as to how you will do it, and ongoing involvement, i.e., management to stay the course until you realize the desired outcome.
+I often reflect on the words of an associate who travels the world speaking to executives as the Sensei Leader: The solution or answer to most questions is simple, not easy.
+Simple in that you know you need to take action, but not easy because action requires the will to do something and a plan as to how you will do it.
+It also requires leaders like you to stay the course until you realize a desired outcome.